York Racecourse: Before the Knavesmire

-Orton's Turf Annals of York and Doncaster, which records the results of races at this time, has them taking place at "Clifton and Rawcliffe Ings" in the period 1709 and 1731 which would support the official view.
-However, Sheahan and Whellan, 19th century York historians, have racing taking place in both places in 1709 – "a regular race meeting on Clifton Ings" and, in the same year, a collection taking place among the citizens to purchase five plates as prizes for a meeting on the Knavesmire.
-Drake's Eboracum, another early history, when talking of York's races says, "Clifton-ings was for several years the place of trial; but upon a misunderstanding with the owner of that ground, or great part of it, the race was altered; and Knavesmire, a common pasture belonging to the city, was pitched upon for that purpose."
-Since, Drake was writing in 1736, it is deemed unlikely that he would write in such a manner if the move to Knavesmire had been so recent.
-There is also some slight confusion arising from the running of Royal Cups at nearby Black Hambleton.
-A Royal Plate was raced for "at York" from 1711, but the Black Hambleton Cup was older still.
+Move to the Knavesmire and growth

+On 11 August 1731, racing began on the Knavesmire with the King's Guineas, won by a horse named Monkey.
+(Note: Orton's Turf Annals of York and Doncaster, which records the results of races at this time, has races taking place at 'Clifton and Rawcliffe Ings' in the period 1709 and 1731 which would support the official view.
+An earlier source also takes this stance, with a record published in York in 1771 describing races as having moved to the Knavesmire from 1731 onwards.
+However, Sheahan and Whellan, 19th century York historians, have racing taking place in both places in 1709 – 'a regular race meeting on Clifton Ings' and, in the same year, a collection taking place among the citizens to purchase five plates as prizes for a meeting on the Knavesmire.
+Drake's Eboracum, another early history, when talking of York's races says, 'Clifton-ings was for several years the place of trial; but upon a misunderstanding with the owner of that ground, or great part of it, the race was altered; and Knavesmire, a common pasture belonging to the city, was pitched upon for that purpose'.
+Since Drake was writing in 1736, it's perhaps unlikely that he would write in such a manner if the move to Knavesmire had been so recent.
 The Saunders & Co.
-History, using all these sources concludes "the races were held annually on both courses – at Clifton Ings previous to and for some years subsequent to the year 1709, and at Knavesmire at and from that date; and that most probably in or about the year 1731, the races were done away with at the former place and transferred to the latter."
+History, using all these sources, concludes 'the races were held annually on both courses – at Clifton Ings previous to and for some years subsequent to the year 1709, and at Knavesmire at and from that date; and that most probably in or about the year 1731, the races were done away with at the former place and transferred to the latter.'
+However, more recent sources, notably Gill and Stevens' books discussing or featuring the course, give the date of racing beginning on the Knavesmire as 1731 and the two courses as having not coexisted.)
+This would be a six-day meeting on a horseshoe-shaped course that had been levelled and drained in preparation for racing.
+Alderman John Telford built arches and drains on the undrained bog and had the course make a very tight turn around the 'basin', which some jockeys came to regard as a dangerous configuration.

-What is clear, whenever races were first run on the Knavesmire, is that York was the first centre after Newmarket to formulate a structured race programme, starting in 1751 with the Great Subscription Purses.
+York was the first centre after Newmarket to formulate a structured race programme, starting in 1751 with the Great Subscription Purses.
+Race meetings were often timed to follow the August Assizes, with carriages taking people to watch the races having witnessed the executions that took place at the infamous 'Three-Legged Mare' adjacent to the course.
+Executions had begun at the site in 1379 but were brought to an end in 1801.
+Matchem won the 5yo Great Subscription Purse of 1753 hours after William Smith was hanged for murder.